isaacwisdom/RemarkableLamyEraser/README.md

 Also confirmed to work with these other styli:
  * Samsung S6 S Pen

+The tool will definitely break when the reMarkable updates.
+When that happens, just reinstall!
 # Install Instructions
 SSH into your reMarkable and make a directory to store our files:
 ```Shell